SeansGravy/Yo/docs/README.md

 | `data/web_cache.json` | Cached DuckDuckGo snippets (24h TTL) |
 | `docs/` | Default location for source `.txt` files |

+## ⚙️ Unified configuration & model selection

+- `yo/config.py` loads configuration from CLI overrides, environment variables, `.env`, and namespace metadata.
+The resulting `Config` dataclass is consumed by the CLI, YoBrain, and the Lite UI to keep defaults in sync.
+- `yo/backends.select_model()` resolves both generation and embedding providers (Ollama, OpenAI, Anthropic) with structured logging.
+When cloud APIs are unavailable it automatically falls back to the local Ollama models so ingestion and Q&A continue uninterrupted.
+- Use `python3 -m yo.cli config view|set|reset` to inspect or update configuration without editing files manually.
+Per-namespace overrides live inside `data/namespace_meta.json` alongside ingestion metrics.

 ## 🛠️ Troubleshooting

 * **Database locked** – Yo automatically renames the locked file into `data/recoveries/` and recreates a fresh database.